 5 Tips for Getting Out The Vote

-4. Make it Easy: Voters can let little things keep them from the polls.
-Make sure you provide all the basic information-- like where to vote and when the polls are open and what kind of identification is necessary-- to make voting as easy as possible.
+4. Make it Easy: Don’t let little things keep your supporters from the polls.
+Make sure you provide all the basic information – like where to vote, when the polls are open and what kind of identification is necessary – to make voting as easy as possible.
 Consider volunteering to drive voters needing transportation assistance or refer them to ride sharing companies and nonprofits providing free rides on election day.

 Remember to use positive messaging to encourage people to vote – no shame or blame.
-Remind them of how their vote matters your community’s future and your organization’s issues!
+Remind them of how their vote matters to your community’s and country's future!